-6.18 OTHER CONDITIONS APPLICABLE TO THE PROJECT PERMITTING PROCESS
+6.18 OTHER CONDITIONS APPLICABLE TO THE PROJECT PERMITTING PROCESS a.
+Greenhouse Gas Best Management Practices

-- a.
-In conjunction with building permit application submittal, the permittee shall not include natural gas appliances or natural gas plumbing within the new building. - b.
-In conjunction with building permit application submittal, the project shall comply with electric vehicle requirements in the most recently adopted version of CALGreen Tier 2. - c.
-In conjunction with building permit application submittal, the permittee shall provide documentation confirming to the Planning Division that all checked Voluntary Best Management Practices Measures submitted with the project Use Permit application shall be addressed through project construction and/or implemented through winery operation.
+- In conjunction with building permit application submittal, the Permittee shall provide documentation confirming to the Planning Division that all checked Voluntary Best Management Practices measures submitted with the project application shall be addressed through project construction and/or implemented through business operations. - 2.
+In conjunction with building permit application submittal, the Permittee shall not include natural gas appliances or natural gas plumbing within the building.

+- 3. In conjunction with building permit application submittal, the project shall comply with electric vehicle requirements in the most recently adopted version of CAL Green Tier 2. - 4.
+In conjunction with building permit application submittal, the Permittee shall